-- 20. In the rounds prior to the final, Singles matches are first to 21 shots or two hours, Pairs matches are 18 ends or two hours, Triples matches are 15 ends or two hours.
-No jack shall be delivered after the session bell has sounded.
-Two bowl singles are two 9 end sets with a 1 end tie break if required. - 21.
-For Finals Weekend, Singles matches are to 21 shots.
-Pairs and Triples matches are 18 ends or 3.5 hours, excluding trial ends and any extra end.
-Two bowl singles are two 9 end sets with a 1 end tie break if required. - 22.
+- 20. In the rounds prior to the final, no jack shall be cast after the session bell has sounded, even if the game has started late.
+Singles matches are first to 21 shots and if no player has reached 21 shots the score at the conclusion of the end following the ringing of the session bell shall be the final score.
+See Rule 33 for Drawn Matches Regulations.
+Pairs matches are a maximum of 18 ends and Triples matches are a maximum of 15 ends.
+Two bowl singles are first to 21 shots. - 21.
+For Finals Weekend, all Singles matches are to 21 shots.
+Pairs and Triples matches are 18 ends or 3.5 hours, excluding trial ends and any extra end. - 22.
 The under 18 and 12 finals are respectively two 9 end sets with a 1 end tie break and two 7 end sets with a 1 end tie break. - 23.
 The adult/junior Australian Pairs competition is two 7 end sets with a 1 end tie break. - 24.
 The Australian Pairs final is 18 ends or 3.5 hours, excluding trial ends and any extra end.